julianlam/feps/fep/bebd/fep-bebd.md

 The document MAY contain additional properties.

 The InviteCode `name` MAY be user-defined.
 It is RECOMMENDED that the `name` is a short, alphanumeric string.
+If InviteCodes are to be dereferenceable via Webfinger as described below, the `name` MUST be able to form a valid URL.

 As InviteCodes can be dereferenced via Webfinger, they MUST be unique per instance.